aborazmeh/textlint-rule-arabic-diacritics/README.md

 - No Tanween *and* Haraka on the same letter
 - No Haraka *and* Sukun on the same letter
 - No Sukun on the first letter of the word
+- Duplicated diacritics on the same letter
+- Option for no combining diacritics
+- No Shadda with Sukun

 ## License